MeerkatPerson/square_decomposition_backtracking/README.md

 This program provides all unique decompositions of an integer into square numbers, so that these add up to the provided number.

+My mathematical intuition tells me that there is only one unique decomposition of a given size k and thus only one of each size is returned.

 Sample execution: `python3 square_decomposition_backtracking.py 25` (25 being the number to compute the decomposition for).

 The applied algorithmic principle is backtracking, consisting of the following main steps: